Jeswang/Hearthstone-Deck-Tracker-Mac/README.md

 Special thanks
 =========
 - [Hearthstone-Deck-Tracker](https://github.com/Epix37/Hearthstone-Deck-Tracker): All the resources came from Epix37's project, and I learned a lot from reading the code.
-- [hearthstone-tracker-osx](https://github.com/hellozimi/hearthstone-tracker-osx): Using hellozimi's code to monitor the log file save me a lot of time.
+- [hearthstone-tracker-osx](https://github.com/hellozimi/hearthstone-tracker-osx): Using hellozimi's code to monitor the log file saved me a lot of time.